jonahwilliams/typewriter/README.md

 A Jackson-like library for dart serialization.
 It's high level goals are,

 1. Performance

-  Use code generation instead of mirrors/meta-programming to create serializers which are as performant as you would write by hand
+Use code generation instead of mirrors/meta-programming to create codecs which are as performant as those written by hand.

 2. Easy to use

 Use sane defaults and helpful errors/documentation.
-3. Lightly configurable
-  Annotation based configuration instead of configuration files.

 Given a simple Dart class like this, generate an encoder/decoder class for any number of different serialization formats.